 Westminster and Holborn Law Society Junior Lawyers Division

 The JLD represent the interests of junior lawyers across Holborn and Westminster.
 The group aims to represent all law students, trainee solicitors, pupils, and qualified solicitors and barristers up to 5 years PQE.
-The JLD are dedicated to creating a network of these junior lawyers within CWHLS to provide a wide range of educational and social benefits.
+The JLD are dedicated to creating a network of these junior lawyers within WHLS to provide a wide range of educational and social benefits.

 Suzanna is an Associate in Farrer & Co's Family team who works across all areas of private family law.
 Having qualified as a barrister before converting to become a solicitor, Suzanna has a unique insight into the legal profession as a whole.